My Account

 Germany

-One pretty detail in the old town of Koblenz is the “Augenroller”.
-It is discovered under the tower clock of the old department stores’ on Florinsmarkt.
+One pretty detail in Old Town Koblenz is the “Augenroller”.
+It is discovered under the clock tower of the old department stores on Florinsmarkt.
 To the beat of the pendulum, the man with the moustache and helmet twists his eyes – and every half hour he sticks out his tongue.
-According to legend, the robber baron Johann Lutter did this in front of his executioners.
+According to legend, robber baron Johann Lutter did this in front of his executioners.
 But that’s just a small feature in a city that otherwise has great things to offer.
 The equestrian statue of Wilhelm I at the Deutsches Eck, for example, where the Moselle and Rhine rivers meet.
 Or the Electoral Palace and, of course, right outside the city gates, the castle Burg Stolzenfels, which was built in 1250 and extensively restored, indeed almost rebuilt, in 1826 according to plans by Karl Friedrich Schinkel.

 Bonn